 While carbon offsetting is far from perfect, and the usage of renewables could just force someone else to buy dirty energy, it’s an important signal and something only possible with lab-grown diamonds.
 At the same time, the use of lab-created diamonds is also the only guaranteed way to avoid negative societal impact (unlike mined diamonds).

 Pandora spends a great deal of real estate on their website educating their users about lab-grown diamonds.
-And they manage to do it very well, with short-form videos and easily digestible information explaining the benefits, the 4Cs, etc. So while it’s not in-depth, it’s accurate and honest, unlike, for example, Lightbox Jewelry (aka DeBeers), who gets it mostly wrong in their efforts to discredit lab-created diamonds.
+And they manage to do it very well, with short-form videos and easily digestible information explaining the benefits, the 4Cs, etc. So while it’s not in-depth, it’s accurate and honest, unlike, for example, Lightbox Jewelry (aka DeBeers), which gets it mostly wrong in their efforts to discredit lab-created diamonds.

 Pandora has even hired a celebrity to endorse their Pandora Brilliance lab-grown diamond selection, with several videos featuring said person and a cute story.

 So, all in all, we’re impressed with their dedication to lab-grown diamonds and drumming up support for the better diamond choice.